sdsfsag/Windows-Sleeptimer/README.txt

 Warnung!

-Dies ist nur ein Alpha und es wird sich viel ändern!
-Bitte senden Sie mir eine Nachricht, wenn das Programm nicht ordnungsgemäß funktioniert.
+Dies erstmal nur eine Alpha und es wird sich viel ändern!
+Bitte sendet mir eine Nachricht, wenn das Programm nicht ordnungsgemäß funktioniert.

 English:

 Warning!

-This is just an alpha and a lot will change!
-Please send me a message if the program does not work properly
+This is just an alpha for now and a lot will change!
+Please send me a message if the program is not working properly.